Virtual Credit Cards Germany

 Use disposable card numbers for one-time purchases

 Many providers let you generate a new virtual card for each transaction.
 This prevents long-term misuse if a merchant’s system is compromised.
+Disposable numbers are not suitable for every merchant, subscription or refund, so use a normal virtual card where the card details need to remain unchanged.

 Monitor your balance or top-ups